Justin-Watkins/Justin-Watkins.github.io/04-FramingProjects.md

 - Are we dealing with differences in units or scale?
 - What do I plan to do if I don't find anything and how likely is this possibility?

 Taking some time to get familiar with your data and its structure is critical to getting accurate results.
-Really focus on the question at hand.
+Focus on the question at hand.
 An example might be _will current sales do the best job of predicting future sales at all times during the year?_ What might work better?
 Frame your problem statement carefully.

 Furthermore, if there are deeply held beliefs as to what the answer might be you may have issues if your answer is antithetical to that belief.
 There are probably reasons why that belief is held.
 Honestly, most of the time the people have formed that belief are correct.
 Just use some extra discretion here if you determine another solution has merit.

 ### Preparing your data

-This will generally take the most time.
+Preparing your data will generally take the most time.
 We'll go into this process in some detail in chapter \@ref(chapter5).
 If you have missing data you might have to consider imputation.
 If you are dealing with mixed data sets you'll have to consider how to process it.
 Ordinal data might require you to approach the problem in a specific way.
 An example here might be the _Holt-Winters_ ^[Triple exponential smoothing is a powerful tool for forecasting time-series data with trend and seasonality] method for estimating time-series data.
-However, it may not be applicable because of underling structure within the data.
-You can follow a process here as well.
+A particular method may also not be applicable because of underling structure within the data.
+When preparing your data it is also critical to think of the two most common questions that you will face.

 - How will I deal with missing data?
 - What methods do I plan on applying to this data?

 _Missingness_ is a huge problem.
 What do you do with `NAs`, `NANs`, `inf`?
 How sparse is OK?
 The answers here may vary.
 Additionally, if there is a systematic reason that the data is missing your results may be invalid.
 Take warning, dealing with missing data is frustrating work.

 When you prepare your data always ask if this is this something that will have to be repeated?
 I recommend prepping your data with code.
 For some reason, you always need to repeat projects.
 Documenting your ETL work is crucial.
 I tend to start with SQL and push it to the point where it doesn't make sense.
 I don't duplicate information in SQL.
 For instance, I won't dummy-code the data set in SQL.
 I will leave that for the analysis phase.
-This may or may not have merit.
+This is more of a judgement call.
 You have to think about where you can do this the most efficiently.
-Certain methods such as _Latent Class Regression_ only accept discrete data.
-How you transform numerical data into discrete data can impact your results.
+Certain methods such as _Latent Class Regression_ only accept discrete data and how you transform numerical data into discrete data can impact your results.

 #### Selecting the appropriate technique for analyzing your data {#modelingdata}

 Gone are the days of an expert having to use sound judgment to select the appropriate method for processing data.
 Hardware and software advances have removed a resource constraint that has delayed the analytics revolution that began in the early 2000s.
 The future is now.
-In the past a researcher may have had to purchase time on a main-frame and therefore needed to have a good idea of what technique they would want to leverage to solve the problem.
+In the past a researcher may have had to purchase time on a main-frame^[https://en.wikipedia.org/wiki/Mainframe_computer] (you may not even know what that term means) and therefore needed to have a good idea of what technique they would want to leverage to solve the problem.
 Analysts in these modern times can afford to be lazy.
 The modern analyst really only has a few considerations in terms of how they need to approach a problem.
 See figure \@ref(fig:modelingdatachfour).

 <div class="figure">
 <img src="images/CH4_ML_Decision.png" alt="Choosing the right technique" width="100%" />
 <p class="caption">(\#fig:modelingdatachfour)Choosing the right technique</p>
 </div>

 I am exaggerating a little here.
 Many of these techniques require a high degree of rigor to validate the results.
 However, you have it much easier than analysts from twenty years ago.
 The surplus of methods has become a problem in and of itself.
 Additionally, it is easy to get in a rut.
-For instance, I like _deep learning_.
-I am going to use it for every problem.
+For instance, I like _deep learning_ so I am going to use it for every problem I face.
 If all I like to use is a hammer I will use it to fix everything.
-We already discussed this.
-I just thought it might warrant being repeated.
-Sometimes you need a wrench.
-Keep that in mind.
+It's a variation on something we have already discussed and I thought it might warrant being repeated.
+Sometimes a wrench will make your life easier even if the hammer will work.

 ### Processing your data

 Begin by looking for the simplest solution first.
 Stingy, parsimonious models tend to be the most forgiving and friendly.
 Always look for the simplest solution.
 This is especially important for interpretability, but also for durability.
-Simpler solutions tend to be more elegant and are just easier to deal with.
+Simpler solutions tend to be more elegant and are easier to deal with.
 Always approach processing in an intelligent, procedural way.
 Let's illustrate this with a brief example:

 > "The ticket sales manager wants to understand who are the most likely candidates in our system to purchase season tickets.
 They also want to understand who is most likely to spend more or to upgrade their seats."